simonowen/ssxview/ReadMe.md

 - MODE 4 = 24576 data + 16 CLUT = 24592 bytes.
 - RAW = 512x192 palette indices = 98304 bytes.

-CLUT indices are in the range 0 to 15, except MODE 3 which uses 0 to 3.
-Palette indices are in the full range of 0 to 127.
+CLUT indices are in the range 0 to 15, palette indices are in the full range of 0 to 127.
+MODE 3 uses only 4 CLUT entries as it's a 2-bit format.

 ## Raster Effects